-The Contractor shall be responsible to complete the well rehabilitation program following industry best practices and standards.
+The Contractor shall be responsible for the completion of the well rehabilitation program following industry best practices and standards.
 It is recognized that there may be several processes or combination of processes that may have to be applied by the Contractor, based on their experience, in order to successfully rehabilitate the existing wells.
-Past rehabilitation work has shown acidification for cleaning performs well, however it is up to the Proponent to determine the proper approach to rehabilitation.